YakshaLang/yakshalang.github.io/yaksha_tutorials/0002_yaksha_lisp.md

 Before we take a look at how to write macros, we need to understand how YakshaLisp works.

+You can execute YakshaLisp REPL by running `yaksha lisp` command.
+(This is a very simple REPL)

 ## Defining and setting a value

 ```yaksha